Aarhus University Seal

 Selection criteria

-• Statement of relevance (1-2 pages in English) which should explain 1) the academic relevance of your Bachelor’s degree in relation to the Master’s programme in Sustainable Heritage Management; 2) which individual courses of your Bachelor’s programme meet the admission requirements for the Master’s programme in Sustainable Heritage Management; 3) relevant experience pertinent to the Master’s degree programme besides formal academic qualifications.
+• A description of relevance (1-2 pages in English) explaining 1) the academic relevance of your Bachelor's Degree Programme to the Master's Degree Programme in Sustainable Heritage Management; 2) which specific courses from your Bachelor’s Degree Programme contribute to meeting the admission requirements for the Master's Degree Programme in Sustainable Heritage Management; 3) relevant experience in addition to academic qualifications.

 Programme structure